zentyal/zentyal/docs/en/user/pdc-howto.rst

 6. Creating users
 =======================================

-To create your domain users, in the left menu select Users -> Add user.
+To create your domain users, in the left menu select `Users and Groups -> Users`.
 You will be show a form for adding the new user.
 This form has the following fields:

 -  User name: user name for the user.